 The Message-Music Cycle

 While the caller is waiting, the system delivers a combination of pre-recorded messages and music.
 The messages can be used to provide additional information about your company, or they can be used to provide the caller with additional options and/or a way to exit the queue.
-Each agent group can be configured to play up to nine recorded messages.
+Each call queue can be configured to play up to nine recorded messages.
 Between the messages are "gaps" of music which can be configured to span 5 to 180 seconds.
 This messagemusic cycle continues for as long as the caller is in the queue.
-Message 0 is considered the entry point message (which will never be replayed), and message 1 is the first message. an agent group using six different messages for its message-music cycle.
+Message 0 is considered the entry point message (which will never be replayed), and message 1 is the first message.
+A queue using six different messages for its message-music cycle.
 Once message 6 has been played, the system returns to message 1 and repeats the cycle.

-*98followed by the number of the agent group, then the greeting number (e.g.,
+*98followed by the number of the queue, then the greeting number (e.g.,

 - Press theconfirm button on the telephone keypad.